ackmanlab/pySEAS/README.md

 # Installation Notes

-should work with most python3s.
+Should work with most python3 versionss.
 Currently being tested and developed on 3.8.

-if some ffmpeg bindings aren't set correctly, mp4 videos may be difficult to load.  if so, use avis instead.
+If some ffmpeg bindings aren't set correctly, mp4 videos may be difficult to load.  if so, use avis instead.

 ## Venvs